 This section is a sort of addendum of extra info that the chapter in question contains.
 It’s a way of rounding off the concepts with key definitions and valuable points.

-My estimation sets this info as counting towards 30% of your prep efforts.
+I estimate this info to count towards 30% of your prep efforts.

 - Assignment answers AKA “the cram guide”:

-This section reveals the answers for the chapter relevant assignment.
-It goes in depth in explaining the why, what and how of the assignment you just completed.
+This section reveals the answers for the chapter-relevant assignment.
+It explains the why, what, and how of the assignment you just completed.

 The answer section is great for cramming for the exam as it provides a realistic idea of what it demands you to know.

-As with everything else, I advise you master the info for yourself through the textbook before skimming the answer.
-Your response to reading the answers should ideally be “oh, I knew that”.
+As with everything else, I advise you to master the information through the textbook before skimming the answer.
+Your response to reading the answers should ideally be, “oh, I knew that”.